jjatria/AI-FANN/README.md

 the value provided in the `:epochs-between-reports` argument to [train](#train).

-The callback will be called with the AI::FANN::TrainData object that is being used for training, as well as the maximum number of allowed training epochs, the number of epochs between reports, and the target error for training that were set when training started as positional arguments.
+The callback will be called with the AI::FANN object being trained, the AI::FANN::TrainData object that is being used for training, as well as the maximum number of allowed training epochs, the number of epochs between reports, and the target error for training that were set when training started as positional arguments.
 Additionally, the current epoch will also be passed as the final argument to the callback.

 The callback can interrupt the training by returning [False] or a value that, when coerced into an [Int] evaluates to -1.